uglysquid27/mripat/README.md

 ---

 Thank you for your interest in the MRIPAT Web App!
-If you have any questions or need assistance, feel free to contact [Your Name] at [your@email.com].
+If you have any questions or need assistance, feel free to contact me at farrel.ahmad.zaidan@gmail.com.
 Enjoy exploring the world of MRIPAT through this web application.